Updating the Application

 Updating Symfony Recipes (infrequently / after major updates)

-Some packages installed in vendor are connected to a so called "recipe".
-A recipe contains default configuration files, default environment variables, and even PHP files that are installed outside of vendor when the connected package is installed.
+are connected to a so called "recipe".
+A recipe contains default configuration files, default environment variables, and even PHP files that are installed outside of vendor

 Some examples:

-• public/.htaccess is part of the symfony/apache-pack package
+is part of thesymfony/apache-pack

-• src/Kernel.php is part of the symfony/framework-bundle package
+is part of thesymfony/framework-bundle

 These files are not managed by composer and you can change/adjust them as needed.
 They will also never be updated via composer again once they are installed, so your changes to them persist.

-It still makes sense to compare them to the newest available recipe and update them once in a while.
-For example the /public/.htaccess might gain some new commands which are required for running Symfony in combination with Apache.
+might gain some new commands which are required for running Symfony in combination with Apache.
 In other cases only the default configuration might have changed which you don't need anyway and thus can be ignored.
 Either way, every potential update should be reviewed.

 To see the list of installed recipes run: